 These questions can really help you pinpoint why you’re feeling on edge.
 Sometimes the issue isn’t so much your kids, but you.
-Being extra stressed, tired, and/or worn out, will inevitably contribute to your inability to keep your patience with kids.
+Being extra stressed, tired, and/or worn out, will inevitably contribute to your inability to keep your patience.

 Brainstorm your normal stress triggers at a time that you’re not already stressed.
 Then use those to weed out your problems.
 For me, lack of time to myself, sleep, and hunger are my main triggers for stress.

 Drop all non-essentials.